Wichita teachers entering new semester using lessons learned after an uncertain Fall

 Many USD 259 teachers used the time-off to reflect on the school year thus far.

 It wasn’t the start Kristi Raehpour had in mind for her teaching career.
-As a high school social studies teacher, she spent the entire year so far teaching remote.
+As a high school social studies teacher at Wichita’s South High School, she spent the entire year so far teaching remote.

-“It was very much survive. not quite thriving but surviving,” the South High School teacher said.
+“It was very much survive, not quite thriving but surviving,” said Raehpour.

 Despite tech issues, a quarantine, and changing plans, Raehpour learned to make her remote classroom work.